winstxnhdw/AutoCarROS2/README.md

 </div>

 ## Abstract
 This project contains the ROS 2 variant of the AutoCarROS repository.
-It covers the development of a robust non-holonomic autonomous vehicle platform in a simulated environment using ROS and Gazebo.
+It covers the development of a robust non-holonomic autonomous vehicle platform in a simulated environment using ROS 2 and Gazebo 11.
 A sense-think-act cycle is implemented to navigate the virtual world, avoiding static and moving objects.
 <br />
 <br />
 <div align="center">